Soul Meets Body: Critical reception

 "Soul Meets Body" was received to mostly positive reviews from critics.
 Rob Sheffield at Rolling Stone considered a high point on Plans, complimenting its "R.E.M.-style jangle, sped up to electro-disco tempo."
 Joe Tangari, in his review for Pitchfork, suggested it was one of the better "experiments" on Plans, calling it a " a sleek pop track."
 James Rettig of Stereogum interpreted the song's lyrics as more bleak than romantic, noting that "Gibbard's describing the joining of body and mind, but he’s making it clear that there’s only emptiness in between the two."
 Nick Sylvester at The Village Voice criticized the band's risk-taking, but nonetheless felt the single was "expertly produced and succinctly written."
 Marc Vera at Entertainment Weekly called it an "indie-pop gem," while Rodrigo Perez at MTV interpreted it as "grappl[ing] with existential questions and reconciling personal needs.

 It was described as having a "haunting, slow drawl" by Caitlin Petrakovitz of The Daily Aztec, whilst Elisa Bray of The Independent said that the song is "one of their best melodies" and said the lyrics, "a melody softly soaring through my atmosphere", sums up the effect of the song on its listener.
-Tom Woods of MusicOMH, said features such as "jangling acoustic guitar strumming throughout, and a wonderfully upbeat rhythm accompanying lyrics of loss and wonderment" gave the song a "distinct" resemblance to REM's song, "Losing My Religion".
+Tom Woods of MusicOMH, said features such as "jangling acoustic guitar strumming throughout, and a wonderfully upbeat rhythm accompanying lyrics of loss and wonderment" gave the song a "distinct" resemblance to R.E.M.'s song, "Losing My Religion".
 Virgin Media, however, said the song was "slightly academic indie with a hint of Idlewild and Snow Patrol about it".
 Drowned in Sound writer, Mike Diver, stated that "Soul Meets Body" has "tender, lovelorn lyrics that anyone over the age of ten can relate to coupled with the kind of shimmering indie-pop that a thousand imitators have failed to fully master [...]
 It says both everything to the listener and a whole lot of nothing at all, its perception entirely dependent on the type of ear bending its way."
-Diver finished the review by describing the song as being "sourced from a central vein yielding little else of value", an element that "leaves a bitter aftertaste that lingers long after the sound of silence settles."
+Diver finished the review by describing the song (in regards to its origin on the album it is a track on) as being "sourced from a central vein yielding little else of value", an element that "leaves a bitter aftertaste that lingers long after the sound of silence settles."